-Videos, worksheets, stories and songs to help Grade 6 students learn about reflection, rotation and translation.
+Videos, worksheets, examples, and solutions to help Grade 6 students learn about reflection, rotation and translation.

 When reflecting a 2-D shape remember that: